mukhtar-github/react-advanced/README.md

 > Async/Await returns a Promise!

 You can either set Async/Await inside the callback function of the useEffect, or you set it up as a seperate funtion outside the useEffect.

-useEffect is looking for a Clean-up function not for a Promise.
+Because useEffect is looking for a Clean-up function not for a Promise.

 ### useEffect and Conditional Rendering Corresponding Projects